umi1100/umi1100.github.io/_pages/about.md

   #   <p>123 your address street</p>
   #   <p>Your City, State 12345</p>

-news: false # includes a list of news items
+news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
+I am just Umi, a mother of two kids, who wants to take a better care of her family but still wants to feel connected.
+That is the reason I created this blog to document my learning through inspirations.